Bruthzilla/OOAD/Yahtzee/readme.txt

   game I decided to keep them in the Domain Model.
 Since I think this way I make it visible that the game may have different variants.
-  In real life we usually have a rules-book or rules-paper where we find the different variants, that's why for now I decided to keep the variants in the Rules class.
+  In real life we usually have a rules-book or rules-paper where we find the different variants, that's why for now I decided to keep the variants in the SetOfRules.
 Later in the Implementation, we would have a Rule package with a RuleFactory and for every variant a separate Class